Best Mountain Biking Hydration Packs: Backpacks and Hip Packs for Every Ride

 Ready to ride?
 Here's the bottom line

-• How much water do I actually need on a mountain bike ride?
+• How much water should I carry on a mountain bike ride?

-• What's the difference between a hydration backpack, a hip pack, and a vest?
+• What is the difference between a hydration pack and a regular backpack?

 Nature's Playbook